Exact critical-temperature bounds for two-dimensional Ising models: Eigenvalues of and polynomial

-The proof is presented in two parts: First, we compute the exact eigenvalues of $\Phi_0$ by exploiting its circulant nature.
-Then we express these eigenvalues in terms of the Chebyshev polynomials of the first kind to complete the result.
+We first compute the exact eigenvalues of $\Phi_0$ by exploiting its circulant nature, and then we express the eigenvalues in terms of the Chebyshev polynomials of the first kind to derive the expression for $P_q(u)$.